 How much does mediation cost?

 The parties equally share the cost unless they agree otherwise.
-Mediation is typically scheduled for 2-3 hours per session.
+Mediation is typically scheduled for 2-hour sessions.
 Depending on the complexity of issues involved, mediation may take 2-5 sessions to complete.
 Since each case is unique, an agenda is discussed prior to the first session, including the estimated time and cost.
+Mediation is a cost-effective and less expensive alternative to divorce.

 What issues can be mediated in divorce?